 The lawn is good-sized with plenty of room for a swing set when the time comes.
 There are already some huge rose-bushes in the backyard that I’d love to save.
 I’ve allocated the back fence of the garden to roses and berries. of course, when I have kids I may re-evaluate by I love roses and kids will learn fast that pretty flowers and yummy berries mean thorny stems and scratched hands.

 Image number two was designed in an effort to prevent what may be an awkward path down the steps of the deck.
 There is a patio to the left and to the right but the path just ends into lawn.

 In image number 2, the stairs from the deck lead strait to the firepit.
 Instead of 2 different patios, there is one large one.
 Also, this may infringe on the chef’s grill space and may require a bit more refining to make it passable.
 I like that the garden is more visible to the kitchen window but I do miss my cozy fire pit.

 Image number 3 addresses some of these concerns but may be a little boxed in.

 Here we still have the cozy nook and the shed is moved closer to the house making snowblowing easier.
 The problem is that there is no clear path to the lawn.
 We could split the vegetable garden in 2 with a path down the center put that seems forced.
 I think this plan would make the backyard feel cramped, like it ended at the end of the driveway extension.
 Nothing draws people back, into the lawn.

 What do you think?
-Option 1 with the cozy nook and potentially awkward stair placement, Option 2 with the forfeited nook, or Option 3 with everything conveniently close but potentially cramped floorplan?
+Option 1 with the cozy nook and potentially awkward stair placement (borrowed from the blog of Los Angeles outdoor space designer), Option 2 with the forfeited nook, or Option 3 with everything conveniently close but potentially cramped floorplan?